 As shown in a recent case study we conducted, employees only use approximately 40% of the features of new software applications and this dramatically reduces the ROI derived from the implementation of new software.

-Companies are starting to leverage global in-house centers (GICs) and are also appointing digital adoption officers who have the task of ensuring that employees are continuously being trained on new technologies to increase the overall success and ROI of digital initiatives while optimizing the Total Cost of Ownership (TOC).
+Companies are starting to leverage global in-house centers (GICs) and are also appointing digital adoption officers who have the task of ensuring that employees are continuously being trained on new technologies to increase the overall success and ROI of digital initiatives while optimizing the Total Cost of Ownership (TCO).

 A digital adoption platform becomes an essential instrument in the form of modern support that guarantees productivity and a great employee experience with interactive guidance and analytics.

 Companies tend to face higher resistance when it comes to employees who aren’t digital natives.
 Such employees might doubt their ability to master an entirely new digital framework.